rusili/AC-Android/homework/week-2.md

 1. Create a package in your ~/Desktop/accesscode directory (like we did today) called HW_09-03.
 Run through the Git workflow like we did earlier today: [Git + IntelliJ workflow](../resources/git-intellij-workflow.md).
 Create the GitHub repo but DON'T DELETE IT AND RE-CLONE IT.
 That was just an exercise.

-2. Commit and push all work and submit your repo link (along with the link to your VerbosityCalculator) using the appropriate Google Form (check Slack!) by **8pm on Saturday 9/3**.
+2. Commit and push all work and submit your repo link using the appropriate Google Form (check Slack!) by **8pm on Saturday 9/3**.